Graduate Certificate in Family Therapy

 The course will be delivered in a blended learning format (utilising face-to-face and online modes).
 The graduate certificate is an introduction to family systems work incorporating theory and practice, and an exploration of professional and personal issues as they impact on worker’s practice.
 The course aims to develop theoretical understanding and practice skills for people who work in a number of roles with individuals and families: case managers, advocates, counsellors, support workers, etc. Further professional supervision and broader training would be required for accreditation as a family therapist.

 The graduate certificate is offered on a part-time basis, and students are required to engage in blended learning (online and face-to-face), equivalent to six hours per week for 2 x 12-week semesters.
-Students are expected to attend all teaching sessions and participate in online learning processes, missing no more than four days attendance in any year.
+Given the blended delivery format, students are expected to participate in online learning processes and attend all teaching sessions to meet the course requirements.

-For eligible students, the graduate certificate may form the first year of a three-year nested Master of Clinical Family Therapy (proposal subject to University approval).
+For eligible students, the graduate certificate may form the first year of a three-year nested Master of Clinical Family Therapy.

 Course intended learning outcomes